Bus-Army-Dude/officalbusarmydude/README.md

 ## Version History

+- **v1.18.0**: Introduced the option in the settings for the appearance to allow users to match there device appearance or to manually change it between light and dark mode.
+- **v1.17.0**: Bug Fixes.
 - **v1.16.0**: Introduced the **Admin Portal**, used to manage all the content on the website that only the owner can access
 - **v1.15.0**: Bug Fixes.
 - **v1.14.0**: Theme Consistency and performance optimization.